 Welcome

-Informal, interdisciplinary study group at the Reid School of Music (ECA).
-We explore current topics in music and arts research, reading publications across psychology, digital and online education, and applied arts research related to health and wellbeing.
+Interdisciplinary study group based in Music (ECA) exploring current topics in expressive arts research.
+We identify these based on our collective interests and expertise in ethnomusicology, psychology, digital and online education, and applied community music research.
 We range widely across topics, because we’re interested primarily in the material and practical situations of music and arts activities in social life.
 This scope allows us to examine methodological aspects of music research, such as creative practice, participation and representation.

 Semester 1, 2023-4